 Lake Hillier is located on the other side of Australia and is the main attraction of Middle Island, the largest island of the Recherche Archipelago in the Goldfields-Esperance region in the southwest of the country.
 You’re not dreaming as well because this lake has a bubblegum pink color, making it one of the most fascinating lakes in the world.

 It’s not the only pink lake in the world, though, and not even the only pink lake in Australia.
-There are several lakes that have a remarkable pink hue due to the presence of an organism called “Dunaliella salina,” algae often found in salt lakes.
+Several lakes have a remarkable pink hue due to the presence of an organism called “Dunaliella salina,” algae often found in salt lakes.
 Lake Hillier is one of the pinkiest in the world though, and the good news is that it’s not dangerous to swim in it as well.
 Accessing the lake isn’t as easy, though, and the most popular way to explore this wonder of nature in Australia is either by cruise or by airplane.

 Read more on Listerious: 8 facts about Lake Hillier